dkim8989/dkim8989.github.io/career.md

 * Early Career Award hosted by the Acoustical Society of Korea, 2025
 * Excellence prize for student researchers hosted by the Ministry of Oceans and Fisheries, The Korean Association of Ocean Science and Technology Societies, 2022
 * Excellence prize for student researchers hosted by the Ministry of Oceans and Fisheries, The Korean Association of Ocean Science and Technology Societies, 2021
-* Best Student Paper Awards at Meeting of the Acoustical Society of Korea, Nov.
-2022
+* Best Student Paper Awards at Meeting of the Acoustical Society of Korea, November 2022
-* Best Student Paper Awards at Meeting of the Acoustical Society of Korea, May.
-2019
+* Best Student Paper Awards at Meeting of the Acoustical Society of Korea, May 2019
-* Best Student Paper Awards at Meeting of the Acoustical Society of Korea, Nov.
-2017
+* Best Student Paper Awards at Meeting of the Acoustical Society of Korea, November 2017
 * Korea Maritime and Ocean University Scholarship for Top Student (6 times)	2008–2013
   * A financial support that fully covers a BS semester, given to a student who achieved the highest GPA in a semester.